 - *4Publicly stating a person’s sexuality to a third party without consent of said person

 We hired roughly 600 new graduate hires on par with the previous fiscal year.
 In light of the increasing number of midcareer hires, we are implementing the following initiatives.

 |After joining NEC||

 Mid-career hires have diverse approaches and perspectives based on their experience working at other companies outside NEC.
 These employees serve as the catalyst for cultural transformation by putting forth ideas to improve existing operations in their assigned places of work.

 Initiatives in the Local Community

-NEC continues to actively promote awareness and understanding of I&D within the local community by conducting the following corporate citizenship activities.
+NEC continues to promote awareness and understanding of I&D within local communities and address issues through the following corporate citizenship activities.